• Menopause Symptoms

 Quick Links

 Constipation is when you find it difficult to pass a stool, or you’re going to the toilet less often than usual.
-According to the NHS, if you’ve not been to the toilet at least three times in the past week, you’re straining or in pain when you go to the toilet, or your stool is large or dry, you’re likely to be constipated.
+According to the NHS, if you’ve not had a bowel movement at least three times in the past week, you’re straining or in pain when you go to the toilet.
+Other symptoms, if your stool is large or dry, can indicate you’re likely to be constipated.

 • stress, anxiety or depression